The Final-Stage Bottleneck: A Systematic Dissection of the R-Learner for Network Causal Inference: Conclusion

 \section{Conclusion}

 In this paper, we conducted the first systematic dissection of the R-Learner framework for network causal inference.
 We moved beyond prior work by not just proposing a method, but by rigorously quantifying the failure modes and performance contributions of each component in the causal pipeline.
 Our central finding is the discovery of a catastrophic \textbf{"final-stage bottleneck,"} proving that the inductive bias of the final-stage CATE estimator is the primary determinant of success, a factor far more critical than the choice of nuisance models.
-We further provided a mechanistic explanation for a subtle, topology-dependent "nuisance bottleneck" by linking it to the GNN over-squashing phenomenon.
+We further provided a mechanistic explanation for a subtle, topology-dependent "nuisance bottleneck" by linking it to the GNN over-squashing phenomenon via a robust \textbf{Hub-Periphery Trade-off} analysis.

 Our work provides a clear, empirically-backed "hierarchy of needs" that serves as a crucial guide for practitioners.
-We validated our findings across a comprehensive suite of synthetic, semi-synthetic, and negative control experiments.
-By releasing our code as a reproducible benchmark, we hope to facilitate future research into this critical and emerging field.
+We validated our findings across a comprehensive suite of synthetic, semi-synthetic, and negative control experiments, ensuring that our results are robust to both topological variation and model capacity.
 Ultimately, our results are a definitive statement: for network data, a piecemeal application of graph-awareness is insufficient.
 Accurate causal inference requires a robust theoretical framework and an end-to-end modeling pipeline whose inductive biases are correctly specified for the network-driven nature of the problem.

+\paragraph{Future Work} While our study establishes the fundamental hierarchy for network causal inference, several promising avenues for future research remain.
+Specifically, investigating the impact of \textbf{scaling node populations ($N$) and feature dimensionality ($d$)} could reveal further nuances in the representation bottleneck across deeper architectures.
+Furthermore, while the Graph R-Learner shows strong performance on citation networks like Cora, future work should extend this systematic dissection to diverse real-world domains such as epidemiology or social influence networks to further test the generalizability of the hub-periphery trade-off.
+Beyond scaling, future architectural studies could further strengthen the "final-stage bottleneck" hypothesis by exactly matching the parameter budgets of ablation models and performing a symmetrical quantification of the degree-regimes where graph-aware nuisances transition from suboptimal (hubs) to optimal (periphery) performance.